How many students get a job in tech

 In other words, on average, 62.2%*57.2% = 36% of all admitted students ultimately receive a full-time position.

-Just as not everyone can become a doctor, a chemist, a ballerina, or a pilot.
-But these courses promise that “QA is easy” and that anyone who pays can become a QA engineer.
+Can taking an average online course lead to better results?
+Hardly. - The profession of a QA engineer does not suit everyoneJust as not everyone is cut out to be a doctor, a chemist, or a pilot, QA engineering isn't for everyone.
+Yet, many courses promise that “QA is easy” and that anyone who pays can become a QA engineer.

-Employers don’t want passive learners; they want people who can get the job done.
-But most online courses consist of lectures.
-While you might gain knowledge from them, you won’t acquire the practical skills employers actually need.
+The absence of entrance exams for these courses can be misleading, creating the impression that learning a technical specialty is easy. - Ineffective trainingEmployers aren't looking for passive learners; they want people who can get the job done.
+Most online courses rely heavily on lectures.
+While you might gain some knowledge this way, you won't necessarily acquire the practical skills that employers actually need.

 Study groups with an employment period that ended in 2025: